harshitk075/Digital_Event_Pass-Application/README.md

 This application is developed as a semester project for the course Introduction to Software Engineering(ISOE) at IIIT Allahabad by the students of IIITA'22, during the 4th semester.

+You can sign-in using google to create events where you can create invitee-lists as well as generate QR-Based tickets that can be scanned at the entrance.
+Other users can explore various events and can also register for them.

+All the data is maintained in firestore and firebase storage.

 ### Key features of the app includes:

+- Signin using google.
+- Explore events and register for event.
+- Create and manage user profile that is maintained in the data base.
+- Create, edit or delete events.
+- Images can be added for the event as well as the profile image.
+- Venue can be selected using location picker in map.
+- Maintain a list of the invitees for the event.
+- Generate QR-Based tickets for the event.
+- QR-Code scanner to scan tickets.

+FUTURE UPDATES:

+- Sending notifications to the guests.
+- Get directions to the venue in Google Maps.
+- Set reminders for the event in calendar.
+- Searchbar and sorting of events by type, time, location etc.

 HOW TO INSTALL: